Denotational semantics for guarded dependent type theory: Modelling clock irrelevance using orthogonality

 From this we conclude that there is an isomorphism $\phi: (B \times_C Y) \times X \iso B\times_C(Y \times X)$.
 An easy diagram chase verifies (using the universal property of the lower diagram above) that

 Thus, the fillers of (\ref{eq:two:filler:diagrams}) are in bijective correspondence with the fillers of

-Since $p$ is assumed to be orthogonal to $X$, there is a unique filler of the diagram above, and thus a unique filler of the left diagram of (\ref{eq:two:filler:diagrams}).
-This proves that $\Pi_f(p)$ is orthogonal to $X$ as desired. \end{proof}
+Since $p$ is assumed to be internally right orthogonal to $X$, there is a unique filler of the diagram above, and thus a unique filler of the left diagram of (\ref{eq:two:filler:diagrams}).
+This proves that $\Pi_f(p)$ is internally right orthogonal to $X$ as desired. \end{proof}

+\begin{corollary} In the CwF structure of $\BaseCat$, the collection of families invariant under clock introduction is closed under the operations for taking $\Pi$-, and $\Sigma$-types as well as reindexing. \end{corollary}